Magic in the Tetons September 2019 is Sold Out

 Price: cost includes 4 days tuition plus 4 nights lodging, water and snacks in the field, and post workshop discussion and critique.
 If signing up with a friend(s), a small discount may be available.
 Alumni discount also available.

 Deposit: A *deposit of $700 will hold your place in the workshop.
 The remaining balance is due 90 days prior to the workshop*.
+Deposit is non refundable unless your spot is filled, in which case it will be refunded minus an administration fee.
+This same policy applies to the full tuition after it is paid.

 Lodging: We will be staying at Dornan's.
 This location will be ideal as we will be close to Grand Teton National Park and many excellent shooting locations.
 We are also only 15-20 minutes from the town of Jackson and about 10 minutes from the Jackson Hole (JAC) airport.
 We will be staying in cabins which have rooms with a queen bed as well as a sofa bed.
 Participants will share cabins which also have a living area and kitchen.
 Dornan's has a small grocery store, a pizza/pasta restaurant and a Chuckwagon restaurant as well.
 Dornan's is our home away from home and chosen not only for its fantastic location but to foster a retreat feeling of this workshop together.
 Not to mention, the view.
 Did I mention the view?!
-If participant prefers to stay in town and meet us at the park, alternate lodging can be recommended.

 Possible shooting locations include Schwabacher's Landing, Oxbow Bend, Mormon Row, Snake River Overlook, Signal Mountain, and String Lake.
 Specific itinerary will not be determined until the week before due to the impact of weather conditions.